Can This Go Live? #1

 What is this blogpost about?

-- For analysts focusing on platform trust & safety and/or platform integrity workflows.
+- Analysts: Platform trust & safety workflows.

 What did I stumble upon?